-Meet Our Team of Addiction Professionals
+Meet Our Team of Addiction Professionals for Men

-In all things, Ben operates with the understanding "so if the Son sets you free you will be free indeed”.
+In all things, Ben operates with the understanding "so if the Son sets you free you will be free indeed."
 John 8:36.

 Clint has a BA in Organizational Leadership as well as a Theological Course of Study from Emory University.

-Counselor CAC II, CCS
+Danny Parker, Counselor CAC II, CCS

 Prior to joining the Providence Ministries Staff in August 2005, Danny served as a Counselor at Christian Love Ministries in Murphy N.C. for five years.
 He was employed with Georgia Highlands (Highland Rivers) for eight years.

 Clean and sober since September 1994, Danny has a passion for the recovering community.
 His experience and God’s call makes him an asset to the recovery program at Our Master’s Camp.

-Counselor BA, MA
+Rick Taylor, Counselor BA, MA

 He has worked in various roles and settings (inpatient, residential, outpatient) in the mental health and substance abuse treatment field since 1981.

-Theologian & Teacher
+Dr. Les Warren, Theologian & Teacher

-His educational training consists of a B.A degree at Tennessee Temple College; M.RE at Temple Baptist Theological Seminary; M.A.BS at Dallas Theological Seminary and a D. Min. at Luther Rice Seminary.
+His educational training consists of a B.A. degree at Tennessee Temple College; MRE at Temple Baptist Theological Seminary; M.A.BS at Dallas Theological Seminary; and a D. Min. at Luther Rice Seminary.
 While pursuing an engineering career, he answered the call to the Gospel ministry.

 Dr. & Mrs. Warren both served almost 20 years with Bluewater Bible College, St. Thomas (1963-1982) in both faculty and administrative positions.

 He was the associate pastor (1964-1977) and pastor (1977-1981) of Calvary Baptist Church, St. Thomas, U.S.V.I.
-During his pastorate the church moved to it’s present location.
+During his pastorate the church moved to its present location.

 Upon returning to the U.S. he was professor of Bible Studies at Luther Rice Seminary, Jacksonville, FL (1990-2003).
 While in Florida he held several church positions in various churches, the last being pastor of Colonial Baptist Church (1993-2003).

-Since moving to Tennessee in 2003, Biblical Insights Ministry was fully organized to provide assistance to small churches in the U.S. and overseas.
+Since moving to Tennessee in 2003, Biblical Insights Ministry has been fully organized to provide assistance to small churches in the U.S. and overseas.
 This is done through Bible Conferences, revivals, training seminars, church literature, and workshops that are provided with little or no cost to the churches.

-Reverend Roy (CAC I) & Pat Johnson
+Reverend Roy (CAC I) & Pat Johnson, Founder

 They opened a shelter for homeless men in 1985 in Dalton, Georgia, which later developed into a drug and alcohol recovery program for those with substance abuse issues.
-A second men’s shelter in Calhoun, Georgia.
-They have opened two boys’ homes, licensed with the State of Georgia, that works with children assigned by the Department of Family and Children Services or the Department of Juvenile Justice.
+A second men’s shelter has also been opened in Calhoun, Georgia.
+Additionally, they have opened two boys’ homes, licensed with the State of Georgia, that work with children assigned by the Department of Family and Children Services or the Department of Juvenile Justice.

-The ministry now has three thrift stores located in Dalton, Calhoun and Fort Oglethorpe, Georgia.
+The ministry now has three thrift stores located in Dalton, Calhoun, and Fort Oglethorpe, Georgia.
 The ministry’s headquarters is located in a working mission in Dalton, Georgia.